cognitivefactory/interactive-clustering/docs/usage.md

 # Preprocess data.
 dict_of_preprocess_texts = preprocess(
     dict_of_texts=dict_of_texts,
+    spacy_language_model="fr_core_news_sm",
 )  # Apply simple preprocessing.
+Spacy language model has to be installed.
 Other parameters are available.
 ```

 Vectorize data.